FLAT RATE SHIPPING | FREE SHIPPING OVER $150 | SUBSCRIBE & SAVE

 Gut inflammation can cause many unwanted health symptoms, from chronic constipation and fatigue to irregular periods, diarrhoea, or weight loss.

-Chronic gut inflammation may be caused by celiac disease, or inflammatory bowel disease, where the lining of the digestive system becomes inflamed.
+Chronic gut inflammation may be caused by Coeliac disease, or inflammatory bowel disease, where the lining of the digestive system becomes inflamed.
 2 types of such inflammation are Chron’s disease, and Ulcerative Colitis.

 These may be caused by many factors, such as diet, smoking, medications, composition of gut bacteria, or leaky gut.
 A few changes to your diet and lifestyle, however, might just be the key to helping you improve your gut health and control these symptoms.